-- .01 When performing actuarial evidence work, the actuary should take into account the circumstances affecting the work.
-[Effective February 1, 2018] - .02 The circumstances affecting the work would include: - Relevant legislative or regulatory provisions; - Rules of civil procedure and rules of court in the relevant jurisdictions; - Other rules that may be applicable to the dispute resolution proceeding; - Established legal principles relevant to the work; and - Terms of an appropriate engagement under which the work is being performed. - .03 Relevant legislative or regulatory provisions may include: - Provisions relating to allowable pecuniary damages under automobile insurance legislation or regulations; - Provisions related to division of assets under a marital property act or regulations; and - Provisions relating to pensions, benefits, insurance, or workers' compensation. - .04 Rules of civil procedure and rules of court, as well as other rules that may be applicable to the dispute resolution proceeding, may include: - Mandated assumptions; - Required content and format of reports; - Role of experts; and - Duties and obligations of experts. - .05 Established legal principles relevant to the work may address: - Issues relevant to the actuary's engagement; and - Role and obligations of experts. - .06 The terms of an appropriate engagement would define the role of the actuary and the purpose, context, and scope of the work.
+- .01 When performing actuarial evidence work, the actuary should take into account the circumstances of the work.
+[Effective December 31, 2013] - .02 The circumstances of the work would include: - Relevant legislative or regulatory provisions; - Rules of civil procedure and rules of court in the relevant jurisdictions; - Other rules that may be applicable to the dispute resolution proceeding; - Established legal principles relevant to the work; and - Terms of an appropriate engagement under which the work is being performed. - .03 Relevant legislative or regulatory provisions may include: - Provisions relating to allowable pecuniary damages under automobile insurance legislation or regulations; - Provisions related to division of assets under a marital property act or regulations; and - Provisions relating to pensions, benefits, insurance, or workers' compensation. - Rules of civil procedure and rules of court, as well as other rules that may be applicable to the dispute resolution proceeding, may include: - Mandated assumptions; - Required content and format of reports; - Role of experts; and - Duties and obligations of experts. - .05 Established legal principles relevant to the work may address: - Issues relevant to the actuary's engagement; and - Role and obligations of experts. - The terms of an appropriate engagement would define the role of the actuary and the purpose, context, and scope of the work.
 An engagement for actuarial evidence work would not be appropriate if it would impair the ability of the actuary to perform independent and objective work.

-- .07 Significant terms of an appropriate engagement may stipulate one or more of: - Assumptions to be used in the actuary's work; - Methods to be used in the actuary's work; and - Various scenarios to be considered by the actuary. - .08 An engagement may be appropriate if its terms require that the actuary assist his or her client or counsel with challenging the application or a particular interpretation of existing law, regulation, court practice, or established legal principles relevant to the work.
+- .07 Significant terms of an appropriate engagement may stipulate one or more of: - Assumptions to be used in the actuary's work; - Methods to be used in the actuary's work; and - Various scenarios to be considered by the actuary. - An engagement may be appropriate if its terms require that the actuary assist his or her client or counsel with challenging the application or a particular interpretation of existing law, regulation, court practice, or established legal principles relevant to the work.
 Nothing in part 4000 is intended to prevent the actuary from assisting with a challenge of the application or a particular interpretation of existing law, regulation, court practice, or established legal principles relevant to the work, even if the result of such challenge of the application or a particular interpretation would otherwise, in the opinion of the actuary, be inconsistent with accepted actuarial practice.
+If an engagement would impair the actuary's ability to conform to the rules, such engagement would not be appropriate.